HiDrizzle/Image-Inpainting-Based-on-Reference-Image-and-Auxiliary-Feature-Fusion-RDCIN-/README.md

   pip install -r requirement.txt
   ```
 ## DistributedDataParallel（DDP）
- If you want to achieve distributed training through multiple cards, you can use Distributed Data Parallel (DDP)
+ If you want to achieve distributed training through multiple cards, you can use Distributed Data Parallel (DDP), If you only have one GPU, you can ignore it

   ```bash
   git clone https://github.com/NVIDIA/apex